LineIntegralx/CalligraNet/README.md

 - Calliar dataset (used for exploratory segmentation experiments)

 These datasets support experiments in transcription, style classification, and character-level segmentation.
+The shared repository as well hosts some models' checkpoints.

 ---